dacadeorg/tutorials/ICP/icp-azle-development-101/content/icp-azle-development-101.md

 ### 2.10 Creating a Function to Delete a Message

 The final step in our canister development is to create a function that allows for message deletion.
-Insert the following code into your `index.ts` file:
+Insert the following code into your `index.ts` file below the `updateMessage` function:
 ```JavaScript
 $update;
 export function deleteMessage(id: string): Result<Message, string> {